Abstract machine: String processing languages

 A string processing language is a computer language that focuses on processing strings rather than numbers.
 There have been string processing languages in the form of command shells, programming tools, macro processors, and scripting languages for decades.
 Using a suitable abstract machine has two benefits: increased execution speed and enhanced portability.
 Snobol4 and ML/I are two notable instances of early string processing languages that use an abstract machine to gain machine independence.

 Functional programming languages

-The early abstract machines for functional languages, including the SECD machine (1964) and Cardelli's Functional Abstract Machine (1983), defined strict evaluation, also known as eager or call-by-value evaluation, in which function arguments are evaluated before to the call and precisely once.
-In recent years, the majority of research has been on lazy (or call-by-need) evaluation, such as the G-machine (1984), Krivine machine (1985), and Three Instruction Machine (1986), in which function arguments are evaluated only if necessary and at most once.
+The early abstract machines for functional languages, including the SECD machine (1964) and Cardelli's Functional Abstract Machine (1983), defined strict evaluation, also known as eager or call-by-value evaluation, in which function arguments are evaluated before the call and precisely once.
+Recently, the majority of research has been on lazy (or call-by-need) evaluation, such as the G-machine (1984), Krivine machine (1985), and Three Instruction Machine (1986), in which function arguments are evaluated only if necessary and at most once.
 One reason is because effective implementation of strict evaluation is now well-understood, therefore the necessity for an abstract machine has diminished.